Sciences Po: 1945: Refoundation

-1945 to the 1990s
+1945 to 1996: The Chapsal-Gentot-Lancelot era

+From 1947 to 1979, Sciences Po is directed by Jacques Chapsal, who replaced his mentor Roger Seydoux and led the school through the Trente Glorieuses expansion as well as the May 68 crisis.
+Under Chapsal, Sciences Po expands geographically.
+After the acquisition of the Hôtel de La Meilleraye (56–58, rue des Saints-Pères), just across Sciences Po's lawn, the school bought the hôtel de La Bretesche at number 30, rue Saint-Guillaume, just in front of the main building.
+In 1976, the Presses de Sciences Po (Sciences Po's publishing company) is created.

+In 1956, Sciences Po created its first PhD program.
+The CEVIPOF, Center for Political Research, is created in 1960.

 Between 1952 and 1969, 77.5% of the ENA's graduate student intake were Sciences Po alumni.

 FNSP received a significant donations from the Rockefeller Foundation.
 FNSP published periodicals such as la Revue française de science politique, le Bulletin analytique de documentation, la Chronologie politique africaine, and the Cahiers de la Fondation as well as its seven research centres and main publishing house, Presses de Sciences Po.

-1990s to the 2020s: The new Sciences Po

-Sciences Po was substantially reformed from the mid-1990s so as to diversify its focus beyond political science and beyond France, mainly under the influence of Olivier Duhamel, who formally had different roles during until his resignation in 2021.
-Sciences Po was also hit by a number of crises and controversies during this period.

-1990s to 2012: Diversification and internationalization
+1996 to 2012: The Descoings era

-After the directorship of Alain Lancelot (1987-1997), the latter choose Olivier Duhamel to sponsor the candidacy of Richard Descoings, who became the director of Sciences Po with Duhamel as special advisor.

-Under the directorship of Richard Descoings (1997–2012), the school incorporated courses in various branches of the social sciences on top of political science, such as law, economics, history, and sociology.
-In addition, the school began requiring all its undergraduate students to spend a year abroad, and introduced a multilingual curriculum in French, English, and other languages.
+Political science professor Alain Lancelot led the school between 1987 and 1997.
+He prepared for the school's vice-director, Richard Descoings, to become the director of Sciences Po.
+Under the directorship of Descoings, the school incorporated courses in various branches of the social sciences on top of political science, such as law, economics, history, and sociology.
+The school also began requiring all its undergraduate students to spend a year abroad, and introduced a multilingual curriculum in French, English, and other languages.
 Sciences Po also began to expand outside Paris, establishing regional campuses throughout France.

-During this period, Sciences Po also implemented reforms in its admissions process.
+During this period, Sciences Po implemented reforms in its admissions process.
 Previously, Sciences Po recruited its students exclusively on the basis of a competitive examination.
-This system was seen to favor students from prestigious preparatory high schools, largely attended by the children of the French political elite.
+This system was seen to favor students from prestigious high schools.
 In 2001, Sciences Po founded the Equal Opportunity Program, widening its admissions policy.
 This program enables the institution to recruit high-potential students at partner high schools in more disadvantaged parts of France who, due to a social, academic, and financial constraints, would not otherwise have been able to attend Sciences Po.

-From 2001 to 2011, the proportion of scholarship students at Sciences Po went from 6 to 27 percent with around 30% of all students at Sciences Po currently receiving some form of scholarship.
+As a consequence, from 2001 to 2011, the proportion of scholarship students at Sciences Po went from 6 to 27 percent with around 30% of all students at Sciences Po currently receiving some form of scholarship.

-The reforms Descoings spearheaded were at times controversial, however, and his leadership style came under heavy criticism for "reigning as almighty king" and to implement a "management of fear".
-A further report by the French Court of Audit in 2012 severely criticized Sciences Po under the Descoings leadership for its opaque, and possibly illegal, financial management, notably with regard to management salaries, in particular to himself.
+The reforms Descoings spearheaded were at times controversial and his leadership style came under heavy criticism.
+A further report by the French Court of Audit in 2012 severely criticized the financial management of the bonuses and salaries under Descoings.